bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-But, again, I\'m going to use WebStorm.
-So, let\'s fire that up.
+But, again, I&apos;m going to use WebStorm.
+So, let&apos;s fire that up.

 Good, so, now that webstorm is open, we can start opening up our application just by clicking open, navigate into the desktop and